Privacy

 • Administering, maintaining and ensuring the security of our information systems, applications and websites.

-Finally we will also process personal data, where we would need to comply with legal and regulatory obligations relating to countering financial crime or any other applicable regulations, and European legislation.
+Finally we will also process personal data where we would need to comply with legal and regulatory obligations relating to countering financial crime or any other applicable regulations within the EU, the UK or any other legislations as relevant.

 What are your rights?

-Under the EU legislation in force you have the right:
+Under the EU and the UK legislation in force you have the right:

 • To ask us to verify whether we are processing any personal data about you, and to ask us to provide you with more detailed information